-Interest expenses incurred on funds borrowed to purchase, repair or improve a rented premises are allowed as a deduction against the related rental income.
+Interest expenses incurred on funds borrowed to purchase, repair or improve rented premises are allowed as a deduction against the related rental income.

-Interest incurred by a company on funds borrowed to acquire shares in, or loan money to, certain other companies can be allowable in full against total profits of the company (as a charge on income) where specific conditions are met.
+Interest incurred by a company on funds borrowed to acquire shares in, or loan money to, certain other companies can be allowable in full against total profits of the company (as a charge on income), providing specific conditions are met.

-While there are no 'thin-capitalisation' rules applicable in Ireland, it is nonetheless possible in certain limited cases that the interest may be reclassified as a distribution preventing such interest from being tax-deductible.
+While there are no "thin capitalisation" rules that apply in Ireland, it is nonetheless possible in certain limited cases for the interest to be reclassified as a distribution, preventing such interest from being tax-deductible.

-The new EU Anti-Tax Avoidance Directive ('EU ATAD') contains certain restrictions on borrowing costs.
-Ireland has applied for a derogation for implementation of the restrictions until 2024.
+The new EU Anti-Tax Avoidance Directive ("EU ATAD") contains certain restrictions on borrowing costs.
+It is expected that ATAD-compliant interest limitation rules will be introduced under Irish law in 2021.